grpc/proposal/L58-python-async-api.md

   ...
 ```

-As you can see, the `channel` and `server` object are passed in by the
+Both `channel` and `server` object are passed in by the application.
+The
-application.
-Thanks to the dynamic nature of Python, the generated code is
-agnostic to which set of API the application uses, as long as we respect the
+generated code is agnostic to which set of API the application uses, as long as
-method name in our API contract.
+we respect the method name in our API contract.

 ### API Reference Doc Generation